MicrosoftDocs/azure-devops-docs/docs/artifacts/start-using-azure-artifacts.md

 ### Q: How can I control how long artifacts are stored?

-A: Azure Artifacts retention is controlled by feed retention policy settings.
-Symbols also contribute to Azure Artifacts storage usage.
-Symbols retention is controlled by build retention policy.
+A: Retention for stored packages can be set via the feed retention policy.
+See how to [automatically delete old package versions with retention policies](how-to/delete-and-recover-packages.md#automatically-delete-old-package-versions-with-retention-policies).

-For more information on how to set the feed retention policy, see how to [automatically delete old package versions with retention policies](how-to/delete-and-recover-packages.md#automatically-delete-old-package-versions-with-retention-policies).
+Symbols retention is set via pipeline and/or build retention.
+See more information [here](docs/pipelines/policies/retention.md).

 ### Q: How long does it take for deleted artifacts to affect the amount of used storage?